alvarobartt/serving-pytorch-models/README.md

 ```

 Then we will train the model with the TRAIN dataset which contains 750 images and that has been
-splitted as 80%-20% for training and validation, respectively.
+split as 80%-20% for training and validation, respectively.
 And tested over the TEST dataset
 which contains 2500 images.

 __Note__: for more details regarding the model training process, feel free to check it at